 Worse still, two-thirds of senior executives believe they won’t be affected by online crime.
-And a similar amount have no cybersecurity strategy in place at their companies whatsoever, according to Keeper Security’s 2019 SMB Cyberthreat Study.
+And a similar amount has no cybersecurity strategy in place at their companies whatsoever, according to Keeper Security’s 2019 SMB Cyberthreat Study.

 If you’re silently nodding your head and thinking, “What would I do if a cyberattack strikes?” it’s time to take action.
 Online criminals are becoming more intelligent, targeting more widespread systems, and launching more complex attacks than ever before.
 In minutes, these attacks can infect entire networks, encrypt years of data, and bring day-to-day operations to a screeching halt.

 In this day and age, it’s no longer a matter of if your company will be compromised and more a matter of when.
-Simply ignoring the threat of data breaches, password hacks, and ransomware is akin to walking out of your office without locking the front door — then leaving your house and car unlocked, too, so that anyone can steal anything they like.
+Simply ignoring the threat of data breaches, password hacks, and ransomware is akin to walking out of your office without locking the front door—then leaving your house and car unlocked, too, so that anyone can steal anything they like.

 The good news is that action can be taken.
 Whether you’re a large enterprise with multiple locations and thousands of employees or a small business with one storefront, a couple of employees, and a few computers, CMIT Solutions can help.
-We’ve identified 5 major factors that can highlight and mitigate the threat your business might face from cyberattacks, online scams, and data disasters.
+We’ve identified five major factors that can highlight and mitigate the threat your business might face from cyberattacks, online scams, and data disasters.

 A huge issue that thousands of businesses deal with every year comes from regularly scheduled “end of life” or “end of support” proclamations.
 For instance, Microsoft recently discontinued support for its Windows 7 operating system.
 Hackers will often go after specific machines running old operating systems as soon as their “end of life” date passes, compromising any unsecured data or stealing easily accessible personal information for future use.

-This includes laptops, tablets, and smartphones — some of the most important devices in today’s business world.
+This includes laptops, tablets, and smartphones—some of the most important devices in today’s business world.
 Nearly every company has at least one remote employee or traveling staff member who works from the road.
 As a business owner or manager, you’re responsible for deploying extra layers of IT security measures on those devices to manage protected data and monitor potentially dangerous Internet connections.

 Speaking of smart data management, if you’re not regularly, remotely, and redundantly backing up company information on a daily basis, your business is at risk.
 Many of the most dangerous recent cyberattacks (think ransomware and spearphishing) work because most companies don’t have access to extra copies of relevant data.
 That increases the often-desperate payment of thousands of dollars of ransom to retrieve stolen or encrypted information.
 Treating your data like the lifeblood of your business means protecting it against everything from natural disasters to malicious attacks to hardware failure.
 And it pays: all it takes is one or two days of significant data downtime to severely affect your company’s bottom line.